COVID-19 pandemic in Illinois: Economic impact

 From March 16 until May 6, American Airlines, which has a major hub at O'Hare International Airport in Chicago, suspended long haul international flights, reducing its international capacity by 75%.

 Chicago's Navy Pier announced that it will be closed to the public until April 2.
-Navy Pier closed again September 8, 2020 due to low attendance and will remain closed until spring 2021.
+Navy Pier closed again September 8, 2020 due to low attendance and remained closed until spring 2021.

 On March 15, Pritzker ordered all bars and restaurant dining rooms to close from March 17 to 30 to mitigate the spread of the coronavirus affecting the state.
 As of September 25, 62 restaurants in Chicago closed due to the financial impact of COVID-19.

 United Airlines, whose primary hub is at O'Hare International Airport in Chicago, canceled 95% of its international flights in response to the pandemic starting in April.
 United reported a $2.1 billion loss in the first quarter of 2020, blaming restrictions on the aviation industry due to the COVID-19 pandemic.

 Racial inequality

 In early April, a number of news organizations analyzed data provided by the Illinois Department of Public Health, the Cook County Medical Examiner's Office, and the Chicago Department of Public Health showing that African Americans experienced a disproportionately higher death rate due to the virus.
 African Americans accounted for 42% of coronavirus-related deaths and 30% of confirmed cases statewide, despite only comprising 14% of the state's population.
 In Cook County, African Americans accounted for 58% of deaths while comprising 23% of the population.
 A similar pattern emerged in the city of Chicago, where 72% of deaths and 53% of confirmed cases were African Americans, who make up 30% of the city's population.
 Likewise, throughout all of 2020, Latinos have had higher rates of testing positive for COVID-19 than other ethnicities, from 20% higher on May 3, 2020, to only 3% higher in June.
 On April 16, the Cook County government launched a dashboard with regularly updated information on coronavirus-related deaths, disaggregated by race.

 On April 6, Chicago Mayor Lori Lightfoot announced a plan to address the racially disproportionate impact of COVID-19, proposing surveillance of grocery and corner stores, increase bus service to the city's South and West sides, and a "racial equity rapid-response team."
 On April 9, a group of progressive African American activists and elected officials (including Chicago Alderwoman Jeanette Taylor, Cook County Board Commissioner Brandon Johnson, and Illinois House Rep. Sonya Harper) called for a range of policy reforms to address this racial inequality.
-Their demands included a rent and mortgage holiday, a freeze on utility payments, increases in paid sick leave and hazard pay, an end to cash bonds.
+Their demands included a rent and mortgage holiday, a freeze on utility payments, increases in paid sick leave and hazard pay, and an end to cash bonds.
 They also called for a stop to the use of the pandemic as an "excuse to double-down on racist policing," reporting that residents of heavily black neighborhoods in Chicago were being told about a 5pm curfew and being ticketed and detained for being outside.